Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Removing ribbons and Proof of Theorem 1.4

-We have to show that \begin{itemize} \item This map is well-defined: The resulting $\nu/\mu$ is a horizontal strip, and the ribbons in the $k$-decomposition are left-justified; \item This map is injective; \item This map is surjective: For each good pair $(\nu,\Theta)$, the horizontal strip $\nu/\mu$ corresponds to a base graph, and adding back the ribbons in $\Theta$ induces a good orientation of $\Pet_k(\lambda,\mu)$. \end{itemize}

-We start from a good orientation $\sigma$. since $\mathcal{P}_\sigma=\mathcal{P}_k(\nu,\mu)$ is a base graph, it follows that $\nu/\mu$ is a horizontal strip from \cref{prop:initial}.
-Also, since in a $k$-decomposition, an earlier removed ribbon starts lower than the later removed ones, the block left to its starting block is never removed.
-Hence, the ribbons are left-justified.
+The last piece of the dictionary is between good pairs of $\lambda/\mu$ and good orientations of $\Pet_k(\lambda,\mu)$.
+See \cref{fig:proper_correspondence} for examples. \begin{proposition} The map from good orientations to their induced base shape $\nu$ and ribbons in $k$-decomposition is a bijection between good orientations $\sigma$ of $\mathcal{P}'(\Pet_k(\lambda,\mu))$ and $k$-good pairs $(\nu,\Theta)$ of $\lambda/\mu$. \end{proposition} \begin{proof} We check that \begin{itemize} \item This map is well-defined: The resulting $(\nu,\Theta)$ from the $k$-decomposition of $\sigma$ is a good pair. \item This map is injective; \item This map is surjective: For each good pair $(\nu,\Theta)$, the horizontal strip $\nu/\mu$ corresponds to a base graph, and adding back the ribbons in $\Theta$ induces a good orientation of $\mathcal{P}'(\Pet_k(\lambda,\mu))$. \end{itemize} $\mathcal{P}_\sigma=\mathcal{P}'(\Pet_k(\nu,\mu))$ is a basic graph, it follows that $\nu/\mu$ is a horizontal strip from \cref{prop:initial}.
+In the $k$-decomposition of $\sigma$, after we remove a ribbon $\lambda_i/\lambda_{i-1}$, we only remove blocks that are at the upper right of its starting block after.
+Hence, the left to its starting block is never removed and ribbons are left-justified.

-The injectivity of the correspondence is clear: different good orientations yield different $k$-decompositions.
+The injectivity of the correspondence is clear: different good orientations removes ribbons starting at different contents, yielding different $k$-decompositions.

 Now, for each good pair $(\nu,\Theta)$, we can do the reversed operation of getting the $k$-decomposition, namely adding ribbons in $\Theta$ back one at a time, starting with ribbons with larger content.